A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Q. Do student health policies have to cover birth control without co-pays?

-A. Yes, although schools with religious objections to contraception are not required to include contraceptive coverage in their student health plans (as discussed below, the Biden administration has proposed a rule change to ensure access to zero-cost contraception for women enrolled in plans with an exemption).
+A. Yes, although schools with religious or moral objections to contraception are not required to include contraceptive coverage in their student health plans (as discussed below, the Biden administration has proposed a rule change to ensure access to zero-cost contraception for women enrolled in plans with an exemption).

 Religious employers were exempt from the mandate to cover contraceptives for their employees from the start.
 But religiously affiliated employers such as universities and hospitals were not considered religious employers under the ACA.
-However, that position was challenged by Hobby Lobby in a highly-publicized case that ended up before the Supreme Court in 2015.
+However, that position was challenged by Hobby Lobby in a highly publicized case that ended up before the Supreme Court in 2015.

 The Court ruled that Hobby Lobby (and other “closely held” corporations with religious objections to some or all contraceptives) did not have to cover certain types of contraceptives under its health insurance plan.
 HHS quickly issued an accommodation that essentially created a separate plan under which the women could obtain contraceptives as needed, without the religiously affiliated organization having to fund the contraception.